 Study characteristics

 The majority of studies were undertaken in Asia (22 studies) followed by North and South America (six studies), Europe (four studies), Australia (four studies) and Africa (two studies).
 Most studies used a cross-sectional design except for three that used baseline and final records of cohort studies.
-Twenty one studies involved adults with permanent dentition, nine included young children with primary dentition and eight young adolescents with mixed dentition.
+Twenty-one studies involved adults with permanent dentition, nine included young children with primary dentition and eight young adolescents with mixed dentition.
 SSB consumption was assessed through structured questionnaires.
 Most studies included sweetened carbonated drinks as the exposure; however, one assessed consumption of only sport drinks and two pooled carbonated drinks with juices or sparkling water.
-A greater number of studies measured dental caries (24 studies) compared to erosion (15 studies).
+A greater number of studies measured dental caries (23 studies) compared to erosion (14 studies).
+Only one study reported both outcomes.
 Twenty out of 24 studies used the DMFT/dmft index, where participants with a score equal to zero were categorised as caries-free and participants with a score greater or equal to one were categorised as having caries.
 The other four studies did not report any specific index when measuring the presence of caries.
 Various indexes were used to measure the presence or absence of erosion across studies.
+Three studies used the Tooth Wear Index (TWI), three its modified version, two the Basic Erosive Wear Examination (BEWE), two the O’Sullivan index, one the Visual Erosion Dental Examination (VEDE) and four did not report any specific index.
 See the Supplementary table S3 for more details.

 Risk of bias within studies